nqpz/forestquest/README.txt

 ForestQuest consists of two parts: Code and data.
 Code is written in Python and released under the GNU GPLv3+, while data is generally available under the terms of the Creative Commons BY-SA 3.0+ license.
-More about this in the file LICENSING.txt.
+More about this in the file LICENSING.txt includeded with this distribution.

 ForestQuest uses the Dililatum library to run itself.
 At http://metanohi.org/projects/dililatum/ you can get a copy of